 1. Atherosclerosis of the aorta.

 Atherosclerosis is the formation of plaque over the blood vessels.
 When there is the formation of plaque over the aorta it is called atherosclerosis of the aorta.
-It can be in either the thoracic and abdominal aorta.
+It can be in either the thoracic or abdominal aorta.